-Prescription Drugs
+Prescription Drugs (Medical Program)

-- For prescription drugs, except as may be provided by a prescription drug rider attached to this Benefit Booklet.
-This exclusion does NOT apply to insulin, insulin analogs and pharmacological agents for controlling blood sugar levels, as provided for the treatment of diabetes and contraceptive methods as reflected in the 'Contraception' provisions of the Women's Preventive Care subsection of the Description of Covered Services and patient education and counseling, not including abortifacient drugs, for certain generic products and brand products.
-All other contraceptives are excluded. - For drugs and medicines for which the Member has coverage under a free-standing prescription drug program provided through the Enrolled Group.
+- For Prescription Drugs, except as may be provided under the "Prescription Drugs" section of the Description of Covered Services.
+This exclusion does NOT apply to insulin, insulin analogs and pharmacological agents for controlling blood sugar levels, as provided for the treatment of diabetes. - For drugs and medicines for which the Member has coverage under a free-standing prescription drug program provided through the Enrolled Group.